Solomon Lombard

-Lombard attended the Provincial Congress in 1774, chairman of the committee of safety, and was active in the cause of the colonies in the war of the Revolution.
-He was among the most earnest in resisting the policy and acts of Parliament toward the Colonies.
+Lombard attended the Provincial Congress in 1774, was chairman of the committee of safety, and was active in the cause of the colonies in the War of the Revolution.
+He was among the most earnest in resisting the policy and acts of Parliament toward the colonies.

-While the town of Gorham was a part of Massachusetts it had four Judges of the Court of Common Pleas (1776 to 1781).
+While the town of Gorham was a part of Massachusetts, it had four judges of the Court of Common Pleas (1776-1781).
 Solomon Lombard was chosen to be one of these in 1776.

 Lombard died in 1781, aged 79 years.